-It is also during the review of the self-study that the APRT should begin identifying specific questions to be asked during the two-day departmental visit and a list of personnel to be interviewed during this visit.
-Please have this list to the Associate Provost and department chair two weeks prior to the scheduled departmental visit.
-Routine meetings will be scheduled with the Dean, the Department Chair, Faculty, Staff, and Students.
-In addition, APRT will meet with the Dean of Graduate School, Director of OIE, and Associate Provost for Academic Affairs.
-The APRT should identify the format in which they would like to interview Faculty, Staff and Students, e.g. junior faculty in one group and senior faculty in another.
-A suggested timetable for interviews during the two-day visit will be provided in a separate file.
-These will be arranged by the department and the Associate Provost.
+It is also during the review of the self-study that the APR TEAM should begin identifying specific questions to be asked during the two-day departmental visit and a list of personnel to be interviewed during this visit.
+Please have this list to the Senior Associate Provost two weeks prior to the scheduled departmental visit.
+The on-site interviews include meetings the Dean and appropriate Associate Dean, the Department Chair, Faculty, Staff, and Students.
+In addition, APR TEAM will meet with the Dean of Graduate School, Director of OIE, and Senior Associate Provost for Academic Affairs.
+The APR TEAM should identify the format in which they would like to interview Faculty, Staff and Students, e.g. junior faculty in one group and senior faculty in another.
+A suggested timetable for interviews during the two-day visit is included in the appendix.
+These will be arranged by the department and the Senior Associate Provost.